-Apache Flume and Apache Sqoop were the tools of choice for ingesting data into Hadoop, but their development has slowed and more usable tools are now available.
-Flume’s configuration file and Sqoop’s command line pale beside modern tools for defining data flow pipelines.
-While these tools are great for smoothing out impedance mismatches and database dumps, they are complex to deploy and maintain, require custom coding/scripting, and are not enterprise-friendly.
+Apache Flume and Apache Sqoop were the tools of choice for Hadoop data ingestion, but their development has slowed and more usable tools are now available.
+Flume’s configuration file and Sqoop’s command line pale beside modern tools for designing data pipelines.
+While these Hadoop ingestion tools are great for smoothing out impedance mismatches and database dumps, they are complex to deploy and maintain, require custom coding/scripting, and are not enterprise-friendly.

-In this blog post, we will look at easy-to-use StreamSets Data Collector for creating modern data flow ingestion pipelines for Hadoop.
-Data Collector not only addresses “configuration hell” and eliminates manual scripting, but also provides automated ways to handle “data drift”–where the schema and/or semantics of incoming data abruptly changes–without disrupting production workloads.
+In this blog post, we will look at easy-to-use StreamSets Data Collector (SDC), fast data ingestion engine, for creating smart Hadoop data ingestion pipelines.
+SDC not only addresses “configuration hell” of some of the dated Hadoop ingestion tools and eliminates manual scripting or coding, but also provides automated ways to handle data drift — without disrupting production workloads.

 Let’s consider this use case: purchase orders and transactions (stored across multiple tables) in an RDBMS need to be ingested into Hadoop for batch processing and further analysis.

-- Data Collector (including MySQL JDBC Driver and Cloudera Impala JDBC Driver)
+- StreamSets Data Collector (including MySQL JDBC Driver and Cloudera Impala JDBC Driver)

 - Cloudera’s open source Hadoop stack—CDH 5.15 in VirtualBox bundled with: